The main aim for this short trip was to spot the last remaining Asiatic Lions at the Gir forest.

 Next morning, we went to the nearby marshland to check out the winter migrants.
 It was a magical experience; sun emerging from the horizon, swallows zigzagging the sky feeding on insects and the waterbody brimming with flamingoes and Pelicans.

-We spend the entire morning birding at the marsh and the surrounding fields, returning to the Desert Coursers only by lunch time.
+We spend the entire morning birding at the marsh and the surrounding fields, returning to the Desert Coursers only by lunch time where we were lucky to spot a Pallid Scops Owl.

 Post lunch, we left for Ahmedabad by taxi.
 We took a longer route to check out the Sun Temple at Modhera and Rani ki vav (Step well) at Patan along with the Patan Patola Heritage Museum.

-While the Sun temple and the Rani ki vav are examples of the beautiful Hindu architecture, the Patan Patola Sarees are world famous.
+While the Sun temple and the Rani ki vav are examples of the beautiful Hindu architecture, the Paton Patola Sarees are world famous.
 This is a nice little side trip and fully worthwhile.

-We reached Ahmedabad by evening and spent the next few hours at the Law Garden Night Market before boarding the overnight bus to Junagadh.
+We reached Ahmedabad by evening and spend a few hours window shopping before boarding the overnight bus to Junagadh.

 29 Nov 2012 – 30 Nov 2012 : Day 3 – 4